juliahread/CS56-FinalProject/README.md

 + **Good programming style:**
   All lines are under 80 characters!
 We also tried to keep good programming practices in mind as we developed our classes and functions.

+## YouTube Playlist
+Click [here](https://www.youtube.com/playlist?list=PLVtbcbkh_DGDro4kM-qqeXa7duLOknevl) for the YouTube playlist for the development/demo of this game!

 ## The Team
 ![alttext](https://github.com/juliahread/CS56-FinalProject/blob/master/images/team_photo.png "Team")